kentakayama/suit-manifest-generator/cbor-diag-ref-e/README.md

 ## Quick start

-As an example, this tool generates a "hello, world!" binary (`hello`) and its SUIT Manifest (`hello.suit-envelope.cbor`) described below.
+As an example, this tool generates a "hello, world!" static binary (`hello`) and its SUIT Manifest (`hello.suit-envelope.cbor`) described below.

 ![](./img/manifest.png)